jsfuentes/Code-Cheatsheet/CS Fundamentals/Comparisons.md

 - Uses package.json, so super super easy to switch; can use both at once
 - Emojis

-# SQL VS NoSQL

-SQL

-- battle-tested and refined
-- better consistency/ACID(Atomic Consisent Isolation Durability)

-NoSQL

-- easier to use

-- more scalable(not a real problem until massive)

-- faster joins

-- BASE(Basically Available Soft-state Eventual Consistency) trades C and I for availability, graceful degradation, and performance

-### Node vs. JS

-Node takes the JS complier in chrome browser and adds some server logic and io stuff so you can use it on the backend.
-So `node filename` lets you run arbitrary js logic where console.log is std.out

-JS is a language

 ### Vi vs emacs

 Emacs